trustwallet/wallet-core/README.md

 # License

-Trust Wallet Core is available under the MIT license.
+Trust Wallet Core is available under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for more info.